Westmoreland Lock Hospital: Ballads

-A number of broadside ballads were printed in Britain and Ireland in the 19th century referring to the Lock Hospital or a similar institution, and the downfall of a young man or soldier (and later, woman).
+A number of broadside ballads were printed in Britain and Ireland in the 19th century referring to a Lock Hospital or a similar institution, and the downfall of a young man or soldier (and later, woman).
 According to Bishop and Roud (2014), the earliest-known variant, a late eighteenth-century/early nineteenth-century broadside in the Madden Collection, is called "The Buck's Elegy".
+The song is set in Covent Garden, England.

 Another early mention of a hospital is on early 19th broadsides.
-A song was called My Jewel, My Joy in Ireland and was collected in Corke in the 1790s.
+A song was called My Jewel, My Joy in Ireland and was collected in Cork in the 1790s.
 A single-verse fragment of this song was noted, along with the tune.
 In 1911, Phillips Barry, who had studied folklore at Harvard, published an article claiming that the origins of "The Unfortunate Lad" were to be found in the fragment called "My Jewel, My Joy".
 (There is a Folkways record - "The Unfortunate Rake", FS 3805 - dedicated exclusively to The Unfortunate Rake family of songs).
 In America, the song has been adapted to the cattle range (The Cowboy's Lament or The Streets of Laredo) and the gambling hall (St. James' Infirmary).
-Christy Moore recorded the Locke Hospital on "Prosperous" (1972).
+Christy Moore recorded a song named Locke Hospital on the album "Prosperous" (1972).